-Now, most people know that AIDS is the weakening of the immune system by a virus called Human Immuno-deficiency Virus, or HIV.
+Now, most people know that AIDS is the weakening of the immune system by HIV.
 AIDS stands for Acquired Immuno-Deficiency Syndrome.
 (A syndrome is a group of symptoms that often occur together.)
 The syndrome is caused by infection with the virus, which slowly destroys the immune system.
-You cannot get AIDS by getting a lot of other diseases, by being too tired, or any other way, you can get it only by getting infected with HIV.
-Once you know HIV can be transmitted from person to person, you can protect yourself from it.
+Once the immune system is very weak, it cannot protect against the micro-organisms that are all around, and as a result the HIV-infected person gets ill more often.
+AIDS is not caused by getting many other diseases, by being too tired, or any other way, only infection with HIV.
+Once you know how HIV can be transmitted from person to person, you can protect yourself from it.
 There is no need to be afraid of people who have HIV infection.

-5.3.
-HIV transmission and prevention
+5.2 HIV transmission and prevention

-When people are afraid that they can get HIV just by living near people with HIV, are they worried about something that can really happen?
-In fact, if you think about it, you will see that you cannot get HIV from ordinary friendly contact with people.
+When people are worried that they can get AIDS just by living near people with HIV, are they concerned about something that can really happen?
+In fact, as you will see you cannot get HIV from ordinary friendly contact with people.

 Not only that, but you cannot know who has HIV.
 Most people who have HIV do not know they have it, and no one can guess who has it.
 Infection with HIV does not create specific symptoms.
-HIV infection develops very slowly in most people, and they will have HIV for years - often five or ten years - before they start to develop symptoms of AIDS.
+HIV infection develops very slowly in most people, and they will have HIV for years - often five or ten years - before they start to develop symptoms.
 In those five or ten years they are just as healthy as before.
 They look healthy, feel healthy and they have no way to know that they have an infection that they can pass on to other people.
+Even when people begin to have symptoms, the symptoms can be different in each person, and can be similar to symptoms of TB and other diseases.